 Plenty of career advice articles have been written about how important it is to tailor your resume for each application.
 Your chances of being called in for an interview greatly increase if you pay special attention to the language an employer uses in their job ad and try to work some of those keywords into your resume.
 If you have written and organized your resume correctly—including a 3–5 sentence summary paragraph and core competencies section highlighting your skills and technical expertise—it should only take you a few minutes to revise those critical areas of the resume.

-Whether you customize your resume the old fashioned way or use a tool like iScore, make sure you take a few minutes to analyze job postings and add keywords to your resume.
+Whether you customize your resume the old fashioned way or use a tool like iScore Resume Match, make sure you take a few minutes to analyze job postings and add keywords to your resume.
 Those two simple steps will boost the amount of interview offers you receive.

 Networking is a critical aspect of any successful job search, and managing your personal brand and reputation is equally important.
 One way to do this is simply being active on social media and participating within industry groups.